pastelnetwork/Pastel-Release/README.md

 It also contains hassle-free guides and scripts for getting started and managing Pastel Chain clients.

-# ❗ The latest release is Monet 2.0.4 ❗️
+# ❗ The latest release is Vermeer 2.1.0 ❗️

 ## Release Files